samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 }
 ```

 Now, you will have to populate the fields above with the correct values.
 Both the `Domain` and `ClientId` fields can be populated with the info that you find in the Auth0 Application that you just created.
 The `Audience` will be the identifier of the Auth0 API that you created a few moments (e.g. `https://my-azure-function`).
-If you don't remember, go to the _APIs_ section of your dashboard and check the value that you entered while creating you API.
+If you don't remember, go to the _APIs_ section of your dashboard and check the value that you entered while creating your API.

 After that, open the file created for the `AzureConfig` class and insert the following: